Tiling spaces are Cantor set fiber bundles: Tiling spaces as fiber bundles

 In the Penrose ``B-tile'' system, there are forty triangular tiles, namely those shown in Figure 1 and their rotations by multiples of $2\pi/10$.
 We let $t$ denote the rotation by $2\pi/10$, so $t^5A$ means tile $A$ rotated by $\pi$.
 Although $A$ is congruent to $B$, they are considered separate tiles.
 Similarly, $C$ and $D$ are considered distinct.
 Because of the identifications, there are 40 edge vectors, not 120.
 Five of the edge vectors are

 where $\tau=(1+\sqrt{5})/2$.
 The other vectors are given by

 We wish to construct new tiles $C'_k$, $k=1,\ldots, c$ so that the $n$ (same number!) edge vectors, $v'_1,...v'_n$ of the new tiles all have rational coordinates.
-Furthermore, if an edge of $C_k$ has edge vector $v_i$, the corresponding edge of $C'_k$ will be $v'_i.$ To see that this can be done, note that there is a single constraint for each tile, to wit the sum of its edge vectors must be 0.
+Furthermore, if an edge $I_i$ of $C_k$ has edge vector $v_i$, the corresponding edge $I'_i$ of $C'_k$ has edge vector $v'_i.$ To see that this can be done, note that there is a single constraint for each tile, to wit the sum of its edge vectors must be 0.
 Thus we have a finite system of homogeneous equations:

 As the coefficients in this system are rational (in fact, integers) it follows by elementary linear algebra, that the solutions with rational entries are dense in the space of all solutions, which is non-empty, as the original vectors are solutions.
 Thus there are rational vectors $v_1', \cdots, v_n'$ approximating the original vectors, as close as we wish, which satisfy the constraints.